2023–24 Sheffield Wednesday F.C. season

-The 2023–24 season is the 156th season in the existence of Sheffield Wednesday and the club's first season return in the Championship following promotion the previous season.
-In addition to the league, they will also compete in the FA Cup and the EFL Cup.
+The 2023–24 season was the 156th season in the existence of Sheffield Wednesday, and the club's first season back in the Championship following promotion the previous campaign.
+In addition to the domestic league, the club also competed in the FA Cup and the EFL Cup.

-This season was known as The Great Escape as Wednesday went against all odds and managed to avoid relegation despite having the worst start to a season in Championship history.
+This season was known as The Great Escape, as Wednesday went against all odds and managed to avoid relegation despite having the worst start to a season in Championship history.

 Season overview

 June

 On 1 June, Wednesday confirmed their home strip for the 2023–24 season.

 On 2 June, Wednesday confirmed its retained list following the end of the previous season.

 On 8 June, Head of Recruitment and Analysis David Downes left the club to join Blackpool as their new Sporting Director.

 On 19 June, manager Darren Moore and his backroom staff left the club by mutual consent.

 On 21 June, Wednesday confirmed their away strip for the 2023–24 season.

 On 30 June, the players returned for pre-season training.